jordiprats/micropython-facemask/README.md

 ## bill of materials

 * ESP32
-* micrphone with MAX4466 amplyfier
+* micrphone with MAX4466 amplifier
 * 8x8 display with MAX7219 microcontroller

 ## connections